-Diary studies are primarily qualitative research, but specific questions can also be created to get scaled rating responses for some quantitative analysis.
+Diary studies are primarily qualitative research, but specific questions can also be created to get scaled rating responses for quantitative analysis.

-We sent prompts several times a week over a 2-week period to get responses based on activities students were engaged with while use the application.
+We sent prompts several times a week over a 2-week period to get responses based on activities students were engaged with while using the application.
 We suggested that they share photos and video clips to show us where they were when they were doing the activity.

 Contact UX Firm to learn how diary studies can provide insights to your development team.